Skip to main content

 • Project experiences led to the preparation of a capacity building strategy on FSM for the state of Odisha.

-This project contributes to progress towards at least four of the seventeen SDGs.
+This project contributes to progress against at least four of the 17 SDGs.

 Work like this depends on your support